dadecoza/pidgin-meshtastic/README.md

 Make sure you already have [Pidgin](https://pidgin.im/install/) installed.

-The Windows installer for the plugin is available under the [latest release](https://github.com/dadecoza/pidgin-meshtastic/releases/).
+The Windows installer for the plugin is available [here](https://github.com/dadecoza/pidgin-meshtastic/releases/download/v0.1.0-alpha/pidgin-meshtastic-0.1.0-alpha.exe).

+Precompiled libraries for Windows and Linux can be found under [releases](https://github.com/dadecoza/pidgin-meshtastic/releases).

 ## Build